 Each fund's assets are only available to meet liabilities to creditors of that fund and are not available to meet liabilities of other segregated funds or to general creditors of the company.
-The objective of the Fund is to achieve an attractive total return in United States dollars (US\$) through capital appreciation and income growth.
-The Fund invests in local and international sovereign debt instruments, local and international corporate bonds, treasury bills and repurchase agreements.
+The objective of the Fund is to achieve long term capital growth and risk diversification.
+The Fund invests in local and international companies with above average earnings and/or growth potential, with a small exposure to medium term debt instruments denominated in Jamaica dollars (J\$), United States dollars (US\$) and other major currencies, where the opportunity arises.

-The company has engaged JN Fund Managers Limited ("JNFM") as investment manager and administrator and JCSD Trustee Services Limited as custodian.
+The company has engaged JN Fund Managers Limited (JNFM) as investment manager and administrator and JCSD Trustee Services Limited as custodian.
 JNFM has subscribed to a special share of the company of \$1.00 which can only be held by JNFM or its nominee.
 It confers no rights to receive dividends or to otherwise participate in the profits of the company.